 2.1.
 Signal notation

 Any signal can be decomposed into its average (DC) part and its varying (AC) part.
-The capitalization of the variable and its subscript specifies which quantity the term represents.
+The capitalization of both the variable and its subscript specifies which quantity the term represents.

 Total current is made of its average and changing parts